chadhindsight/productfilter-react/README.md

 # Product Filtering with React
 This React project allows user to filter through a list of electronic products and add them to a shopping cart.
 The original tutorial project this is based on was done in HTML,CSS, & Javascript and was originally authored by [Brad Travery](https://www.traversymedia.com/blog/product-filtering-ui).
 This version takes the original DOM implmentation and converts it to a React application.

+The backend portion of this applicationwhich uses Flask can be found in [this repository](https://github.com/chadhindsight/productfilter-backend).

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.